Seguin, Texas: History

 Seguin was the home of Dr. John E. Park, who experimented in construction using concrete made from local materials.
 The nearly 100 structures—the courthouse, schools, churches, homes, cisterns, walls, etc.—made up the largest concentration of early 19th-century concrete buildings in the United States.
 About 20 of them remain standing.

 The use of concrete largely ended when the railroad arrived in 1876, bringing cheap lumber and the equipment needed for brickmaking.
 The town had five brickworks, and the wooden buildings of downtown were completely replaced with brick by the beginning of World War I.

 For almost 100 years, the town was dependent on the rich surrounding farmland and ranches.
 Then, the Texas oil boom came just as the Great Depression was taking down other towns and cities.
 The town commemorated its centennial by opening Max Starcke Park, with a golf course, a pavilion, picnic tables, and BBQ pits along a scenic river drive, and a curving dam that created a waterfall.

 To preserve some of the historic character of the town, Seguin became one of the state's first Main Street cities, and the downtown district was placed on the National Register of Historic Places.
 Fine homes by leading architects J. Reily Gordon, Solon McAdoo, Leo M.J.
 Dielman, Atlee B. Ayers, and Marvin Eickenroht dating from the late 19th century and the first half of the 20th century can be found on many streets.
 However, the city does not have any officially designated historic residential districts.

 The postwar era had industrial development, including a small mill that turned scrap metal into construction products.

 In 1972, Motorola built a plant to manufacture automotive electronics.
 It was bought by Continental AG in 2006, became Vitesco Technologies in 2021, acquired by Schaeffler in 2024, and is the city's largest employer with 1,750 employees.
 Caterpillar opened a diesel engine assembly plant in 2008 which is the second largest employer.

 Prehistory

 The Seguin area was once inhabited by the native hunter-gatherer Native Americans of Texas.
 An ongoing archeological dig indicates campgrounds dating back 10,000 years or so, with trade items from Mexico and Arizona.
-The early visitors may have come to gather pecans, because the native trees bearing the tasty nut thrive in the river bottoms of the Guadalupe.
+The early visitors may have come to gather pecans, because the native trees bearing the nut thrive in the river bottoms of the Guadalupe.
 By the time the first European explorers passed through, predominantly Tonkawas lived in the area, camping around the Guadalupe and other streams in the area.
 Eventually, Spanish, Mexican, and Anglo settlers started farms and ranches in the location that became Seguin.